Hipsters And Haters Over Suncorp Live Concert Cap

 Founder and Publisher.
 Based in Brisbane.

 Howard started Scene Magazine in 1993.
 Paul Keating was Prime Minister.
 Whitney, Janet and Mariah all had Aussie #1s and Mark Zuckerberg was 9.
-He (Howard, not The Zuck) likes Star Trek and a good Oxford Comma – way too much fun at parties.
+Over 30 years he's overseen the growth of scenestr magazine to become Australia's largest – and only national – street press while forging a digital-first imperative for the title in the mid-naughties.
+He's judged more battle of the bands than he cares to remember and proud of the myriad media partnerships the company has earned across the music, arts and comedy sectors.
+He likes Star Trek and a good Oxford Comma – way too much fun at parties.

-Are you a hipster or a hater on the Lang Park, sorry Suncorp Stadium, live concert quota issue?
+Are you a hipster or a hater on the Lang Park – sorry Suncorp Stadium – live concert quota issue?

-Unless you've been hiding under a wall of amps in the last few days, you'd be aware that Oz rock immortals, AC/DC will play at QE2 Stadium, sorry ANZ Stadium, sorry Queensland Sport And Athletic Centre in November.
+Unless you've been hiding under a wall of amps in the last few days, you'd be aware that Oz rock immortals, AC/DC will play at QE2 Stadium –sorry, ANZ Stadium – sorry, Queensland Sport And Athletic Centre– in November.

 The promoter's first choice of Suncorp is unavailable due to the maximum quota of four live concerts having already been reached for 2015.
 Yep, we didn't know about that cap, either.